Posterior shoulder dislocation

 In most cases, acute posterior dislocations have spontaneously reduced prior to imaging 3.

-When a posterior dislocation presents to the emergency department, unlike anterior shoulder dislocations which are relatively easily reduced, posterior dislocations are more problematic and attempts at closed reduction should only be performed in consultation with a treating orthopaedic surgeon 2.
-Additionally if the shoulder has been dislocated for 3 or more weeks (particularly common in elderly debilitated patients) or if the anterior humeral articular injury (reverse Hill-Sachs lesion) involves more than 20% of the articular surface, then closed reduction is contraindicated 2.
+When a posterior dislocation presents to the emergency department, unlike anterior shoulder dislocations which are relatively easily reduced, posterior dislocations are more problematic and attempts at closed reduction should only be performed in consultation with a treating orthopedic surgeon 2.
+Additionally, if the shoulder has been dislocated for ≥3 weeks (particularly common in debilitated elderly patients) or if the anterior humeral articular injury (reverse Hill-Sachs defect) involves >20% of the articular surface, then the closed reduction is contraindicated 2.